mkg20001/win-pw-decoder/README.md

 (the `Password` part is appended, also part of the "encryption")

+So it strips that as well

+`system` is the "encrypted" password

 # But, wait...

 Yes, MS calls some shitty null-separation "encryption".
 Don't blame me!